Selection process and advantageous activities

 How do applicants compete for exchange places and what can I do to increase my chances of getting a place on an exchange?

-Each applicant competes for an exchange place using a point total that is calculated at the end of the applications round.
+Each applicant competes for an exchange place using selection points calculated by the International Office after applications have closed.Selection points comprise:

 Order of priority

 First-time applicants for exchange studies via Södertörn University are prioritised.
 Students who have previously received a place through Södertörn University’s exchange programmes or agreements have the lowest priority for exchange places, regardless of selection points.

 What activities are advantageous?